vuetifyjs/rfcs/active-rfcs/0000-schema-renderer.md

 Why is this change necessary?
 What does it improve within the framework?

-- implementation cost, both in term of code size and complexity a new component called VSchemaRenderer a set of new types for VSchemaRenderer VSchemaRenderer needs to call js "eval" function
+- A new component called VSchemaRenderer
+- A set of new types for VSchemaRenderer
+- The VSchemaRenderer needs to call js "eval" function
-- whether the proposed feature can be implemented in userland yes, but this will natively support component rendering with built in component lazy loading capabilities
-- integration of this feature with other existing and planned features togather this component with SchemaBuilder makes a UI Editor for Vuetify togather this component with JsonEditor makes a UI Editor for custom schemed JSON files
+- Togather this component with SchemaBuilder makes a UI Editor for Vuetify
+- Togather this component with JsonEditor makes a UI Editor for custom schemed JSON files
-- cost of migrating existing Vuetify applications (is it a breaking change?) does not break anything
+- Does not break anything

 ## Alternatives